 - St. Jude affiliate clinic: Hematology/Oncology

-The Novant Health Children’s Institute is also growing its services.
-More than 10 pediatric practices will begin their expansion process in 2021, with plans to expand the neonatal intensive care unit, or NICU, by 12 additional beds.
+The Novant Health Womens & Children’s Institute is also growing its services.
+More than 10 pediatric practices began their expansion process in 2021, with plans to expand the neonatal intensive care unit, or NICU, by 12 additional beds.

 Connor was placed on total parenteral nutrition, also known as IV nutrition feeding – a method of getting nutrition into the body through the veins.
-Eventually, he was moved to the pediatric floor and began on breast milk.
-After gradually increasing the amount, Connor – now 9 months old – got stronger and went home.
+He was later moved to the pediatric floor and began on breast milk.
+Eventually, Connor got stronger and they were able to go home.